movementkitchen/website/src/pages/about/index.md

 camps and workshops that the Institute regularly held for the locals.
 Coming back to England, I continued studying with Yogacampus and attending intensives and immersions in London primarily focusing on yoga as therapy.
-After years of teaching, studying and a dedicated daily practice I managed to restore my feet and rarely had any back pain.
+After years of studying and a dedicated daily practice I managed to restore my feet and rarely had any back pain.

-But then, after having my first baby I suffered a couple of repetitive strain injuries and a severe abdominal separation (diastasis recti) which made me unable to continue my yoga practice the way it was.
-Looking for answers I started exploring a variety of different approaches to movement therapy and learning from various teachers across the fields of somatics, dance theory, Structural Integration, myofascial release and massage.
+But then in 2014, shortly after my first child was born, I suffered a repetitive strain injury of both wrists and a severe abdominal separation (diastasis recti) with recurring back spasms that made me unable to continue my practice the way it was.
+It was so incredibly frustrating to be getting re-injured over and over again and have spasms every time I practised yoga, or even just carried my child.
+Not moving couldn't be an option, but the way I used to move was hurting me.

+Looking for answers I started manically learning different approaches to movement and bodywork.
+Questioning, deconstructing and learning again from various teachers across the fields of yoga as therapy, pilates, somatics, dance, Structural Integration, myofascial release and massage.

+I found that there was so little support offered by the healthcare and very little research done about diastasis recti, especially about its connection with back and pelvic pain.
+Abdominal separation is usually seen as an "aesthetic problem" and most of the solutions available focused on patching the gap instead of looking into what had caused it in the first place.

 > I wanted to understand why injuries happen and how to avoid them in the first
 > place.

-And this eventually brought me to the the work of biomechanist Katy Bowman, looking into forces of physics created by movement and how gravity, pressure and friction affect tissues.
-In 2015 I started my 2-year certification with the Nutritious Movement Institute under Katy Bowman and since then have been incorporating this approach into my yoga and somatics based work with the body, as well into mine and my family’s everyday life.
-This October I got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.
+In 2014 I discovered the work of American biomechanics scientist Katy Bowman looking into forces of physics created by movement and how gravity, pressure and friction affect tissues.
+I felt I finally found a missing piece I was looking for.
+I wanted to learn how to think and see the body as a biomechanist and above all, to understand what has contributed to my injury in the first place and see if I could heal my abdominal separation without a surgery.
+In 2015 I started the 2-year certification with the Nutritious Movement Institute under Katy Bowman and in October 2017 got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.

-Working with diastasis recti and recurring back spasms on both my body and with a few of my clients, I had found there was so little support for this issue out there.
-Abdominal separation is usually seen as an "aesthetic problem" and most of the solutions available focused on patching the gap instead of looking into what had caused it in the first place.
-It was so incredibly frustrating to be getting re-injured over and over again.
-And I found that a lot of people with similar problems develop a fear of moving.

-Abdominal separation is a whole body issue and needs to be addressed as such.
-You won't find 5 magical exercises that will fix it, but even small tweaks in how your stand, sit, walk or HOW your exercise can make a significant difference in healing your separation.
-The way we move shapes us.

-I'm very passionate about this issue and a lot of my work today focuses on helping people – especially mums – to restore a functional core and improve their quality of life.
+These two years felt like peeling off layer by layer of all I knew about movement, rebuilding and reconnecting everything again.
+I quickly gave up on the surgery idea and instead of focussing on the separation itself I started focussing on restoring the functionality of everything around it.
+I realised that challenge for me was not to just move more but with more precision, getting more parts of my body to actively participate in the movement.
+I started focusing more on motor programming and proprioception in my movement practice, isolating small movements and mastering them before jumping onto larger ones.
+And gradually I restored a functional core and a body that is able to support me in doing what I love.

+Rebuilding confidence into what my body was able to do brought about a transition to a much more movement-rich lifestyle.
+I gradually replaced all my heeled shoes with minimal shoes, our family got rid of most of our furniture and started spending a lot of our time outside, moving in nature.
+I started looking at my environment differently, finding movement opportunities where there were
+none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

 > Longer I work with movement and the body, more I realise, the progress is
 > defined not by one time achievements, but by general blurring of the border
 > between exercise and life.

-Over the last five years my lifestyle gradually transformed following my movement practice.
-I slowly replaced all my heeled shoes with minimal shoes, our family got rid of most of our furniture and started spending a lot of our time outside, moving in nature.

 Exercise is not enough - I realised, we need MOVEMENT to thrive.
 Our bodies are beautifully malleable and adapt to the way we use them.